Mr-xRed/silverbullet-libraries/PDF_with_Pandoc_and_Weasyprint.md

 ---
 tags: meta/library
 pageDecoration.prefix: "🖨️ "
+files:
+- pandoc.css
 ---

 ## This command will use `pandoc` & `weasyprint` to create a printout of a page in PDF

 > **warning** WORK IN PROGRESS
-> For now everything is hard coded except the resulting filename.
-> It’s just an example and where to start with pandoc and weasyprint, but not a complete solution yet.
+> It’s just an example and how to start with pandoc and weasyprint, but not a complete solution yet.

 ### Short instructions how to install `pandoc` and `weasyprint` (on the server side where SilverBullet is running)